HayleySummer/Qiskit_Hackathon_Europe/README.md

 We propose the implementation of a Quantum Othello game using quantum computing together with classical machine learning techniques to create a (self-improving) computer opponent players can compete against.
 Othello is also seen as a Markov Decision Problem in reinforcement learning.
 In addition, the mixed application of Convolutional Neural Networks result in a better accuracy predicting moves.
 The Quantum opponent creates winning strategies using a Variational Quantum Circuit for Deep Reinforcement Learning.
 The implementation utilises PyTorch to train a Deep Q-Learning Neural Network with a Quantum Computing based hidden layer.

-## QNN Outline
+## The Approach

-Our Approach uses Reinforcement learning powered by Quantum Mechanics controlled by Qiskit.
+Our approach uses Reinforcement learning powered by Quantum Mechanics controlled by Qiskit.
 We have designed a Hybrid Quantum Neural Network finding the best spot to place tiles in the game of Othello.
 In this approach, our Quantum Neural Network, or QNN, consists of 5 different Layers.

 * The Input Layer (recieves the 8x8 Othello Board in a tensor torch format.
 It also recieves information about the current state, the action taken, rewards and it evaluates the next state)